pwolfe8/IR_signal_gen_and_detect/README.md

+## Hardware Competition IR Signal Generator

-For generating the "NEC-like" IR signal on an FPGA for IEEE Southeastcon 2018 Hardware Team competition
+For generating the "NEC-like" IR signal for the 2018 IEEE SoutheastCon Hardware competition.

+Designed to be run on a Basys3 FPGA board (Artix-7).

+Used by our team to test & verify our IR LED amplifier circuit and message-parsing algorithm.